Best Alternative to Noom Med for GLP-1 2026: Ranked by What You Actually Need | Luma Health

 $197/mo sema · $297/mo tirz

-Flat-rate compounded semaglutide and tirzepatide — no coaching bundle, no dose-tier increases, no app fee.
+Flat-rate compounded semaglutide and tirzepatide — no coaching bundle, no dose-tier increases, no separate membership fee.
 VialsRX (TX #35264) publicly named and independently verifiable at pharmacy.texas.gov.
 Clinical services through Wasef Health, PC.
 No contracts.
-The pricing difference between Noom Med's effective total ($181–$279/mo) and Luma Health's $197/mo flat narrows or inverts at higher Noom dose tiers — Luma Health becomes cost-equal or cheaper at maintenance for many patients, without the coaching overhead.
-Tirzepatide available at $297/mo flat — no dose-tier increases.
+Unlike Noom Med, tirzepatide is available at $297/month flat.

-✓ StrengthsFlat rate at all doses · Named pharmacy (VialsRX TX#35264) · Both sema + tirz · No contracts · No coaching fee
+✓ StrengthsFlat rate at all doses · Named pharmacy · Both sema + tirz · No contracts · No membership fee

 ✗ TradeoffsNo CBT coaching · No video consults · No insurance nav